+35725368683

 • Parallel-out registration is when owners of Cyprus vessels bareboat charter the vessel to a foreign company or person for parallel registration in a foreign register for the length of the charterparty.

-Applications to register and necessary documents
+Applications to register and the necessary documents

 Where: Registrar of Cyprus Ships (Shipping Deputy Ministry).